 Money laundering allows the person to lie to authorities, or even better, set up a situation where no one ever asks about the origins of funds because they assume it’s revenue from a legitimate business or service provided.
 That’s done, not by running the illegal funds through a washing machine, but by running the money through the proceeds, co-mingling cash, with the revenue of multiple high volume cash businesses such as strip clubs, restaurants, bars, laundromats, nightclubs, and nail salons.

-Questions regarding the source of the money are asked when anyone attempts to deposit or make a purchase valued at more than $10K.
-A bank is required to ask you to complete a CTR – currency transaction reports (CTRs).
+The form asks questions regarding the source of the money.
 And don’t think you can go in several days in a row and deposit smaller amounts $3K and $4K at a time to avoid filing a CTR, because banks are required to report suspicious activity like that.
 It’s called structuring, and it’s a crime too.
 Criminals can also be charged with money laundering when funds determined to be the proceeds of an illegal scheme are used to purchase anything valued at $10K or more.
 Large cash payments are reported to the IRS on form 8300.
 These large ticket purchases, homes, cars, jewelry, etc. can be seized by the government.

 These reports, CTRs and form 8300, are sent to the Financial Crimes Enforcement Network (FinCEN) whose mission is to safeguard the financial system from illicit use, combat money laundering and its related crimes via the collection, analysis, and dissemination of financial intelligence, such as Suspicious Activity Reports (SARS) to the FBI and other law enforcement agencies.